Test Track is located in Future World at Epcot. Design and test your own car on this exhilarating attraction.

 Location

-Shopping: An assortment of automotive-themed souvenirs and on-ride photographs can be purchased in the gift shop at the attraction’s exit.
+Shopping: An assortment of automotive-themed souvenirs are available.
+In addition, on-ride photographs can be purchased in the gift shop at the attraction’s exit.

-Restroom: Facilities are located on the path between “Mouse Gear” and Test Track, and at the “Odyssey Center” near the Future World-World Showcase border.
+Restroom: Facilities are located on the path between “Mouse Gear” and Test Track.
+In addition, there are facilities at the “Odyssey Center” near the Future World-World Showcase border.

 Smoking Location: Smoking is permitted in designated smoking areas only.
 Disney parks are smoke free.